-Are you preparing for a job interview?
-The prospect can be both exciting and nerve-wracking.
-Whether you’re a fresh graduate or a seasoned professional, thorough preparation is key to making a lasting impression and increasing your chances of landing that dream job.
+The prospect of an upcoming job interview can be both exciting and nerve-wracking.
+Whether you’re a fresh graduate preparing for your first job, or a seasoned professional looking to change careers, thorough preparation is key to making a lasting impression and increasing your chances of landing your dream job.

 In today’s competitive job market, it’s not enough to simply show up and hope for the best.
 Employers are looking for candidates who demonstrate initiative, knowledge, and genuine interest in their organisation.
-That’s why we’ve compiled this guide on 5 Ways to Prepare for a Job Interview.
+That’s why we’ve compiled this guide on five ways to prepare for a job interview.

 Research the Business